 7. Fruit Juices

-Being a diabetic patient, there are certain fruits that one can eat, and some that one has to avoid.
+Being a diabetic patient, there are certain fruits that one can eat and some to avoid.

 Fruits are naturally sweet and thus are best taken in reduced quantities or restrictively.